garcia-nacho/Wastewater_SARS-CoV-2-Original/README.md

 Here you find the fasta sequences of the consensus and variants found in each sample

 ## Under the hood
 The pipeline filters the reads according using a quality cut-off using *[seqkit](https://bioinf.shenwei.me/seqkit/)*.
-Reads are mapped against the reference using *minimap2* and a filtered and sorted using *samtools*.
-The resulting bam file is indexed using *samtools*.
-The positions showing a mix of bases are identified using *noisefinder* and the bases alonside the read-id are retreived using *bbasereader*.
+Reads are mapped against the reference using *[minimap2](https://github.com/lh3/minimap2)* and a filtered and sorted using *[samtools](http://www.htslib.org/)*.
+The resulting bam file is indexed using *[samtools](http://www.htslib.org/)* again.
+The positions showing a mix of bases are identified using *[noisefinder](https://github.com/garcia-nacho/NoisExtractor)* and the bases alonside the read-id are retreived using *[bbasereader](https://github.com/garcia-nacho/bbasereader)*.
 All positions are merged using the read-id as pivot column and the differente variants are indenfied and saved in a fasta file.
-The fasta files are analyzed with nextclade to find the mutations at the nucleotide level and the plots and analysis are generated in *R*
+The fasta files are analyzed with nextclade to find the mutations at the nucleotide level and the plots and analysis are generated in *[R](https://www.r-project.org/)*